ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.04/+article.md

 title: Harvest • April 2021
 ---

-Hey folks, welcome back to the Harvest!
+Hello and welcome back to the Harvest!
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

-## Article of the month
+## pieces

 ![article header#f#fb](https://github.blog/wp-content/uploads/2020/12/commits-are-snapshots-not-diffs.png "[[GitHub Blog](https://github.blog/2020-12-17-commits-are-snapshots-not-diffs/)] Commits are snapshots, not diffs")

 Written on the GitHub blog, you can be sure that it's at the very least well-researched.
 Very important for all software engineers and practically everyone that uses any VCS, not just Git.
 I think [this comment](https://www.reddit.com/r/programming/comments/mn9pwp/commits_are_snapshots_not_diffs_the_github_blog/gtwlcpx) perfectly describes the feeling of reading this.
 I've also just found out about the existence of [Git book](https://git-scm.com/book/en/v2).

-### Honorable article mentions
+### more

 - [[Je suis un dev](https://www.jesuisundev.com/en/the-project-that-made-me-burnout/)] The project that made me burnout